kim-yoonseung/snu-pp2014/README.md

 * If you don't have an account, try ID `pp2014-2`.
 Password will be distributed offline.

 ## Homework ##
+* Penalty for late submission: -5% for each day, and -35% after 7 days.
 * Read [instructions on homework](homeworks/instr-hw.md).
 * *Important*: DO NOT CHEAT. we are experts in picking out cheaters.
 Unfortunately, every year some students cheat. :$
   + Do not copy other's source code.
 We use an automated clone checker for all the submissions of 10 years.